DaveBenham/VenomModules/README.md

 There have been many variations of the Benjolin, but the basic functional architecture is always the same - two oscillators, a specialized shift register construct called the Rungler, and a resonant state variable filter.
 This module is based on the Eurorack version 2 of the Benjolin created by After Later Audio in collaboration with Rob Hordijk.

-The module is arranged in three vertical sections: OSC1, OSC2, and RUNGLER.
+The Benjolin Oscillator is arranged in three vertical sections: OSC1, OSC2, and RUNGLER.

 The oscillators are digital with triangle and pulse outputs.
 They are intentionally not exactly 1V/Octave.